getter-tech/junior-code-test/README.md

 #### Bonus points
 - Write less code (KISS approach - Keep It Simple Stupid)
 - Deploy it on Vercel ;)

+#### Once you're done
+Just reply to the email with your forked repo - good luck!

  <br />
  <br />